mobijoker/Cyber/_posts/Arthur/Articles/en/2013-07-04-chistka-linux.md

 df -h /dev/sda1
 ```

-> **Note:** The program "df" only displays information about the mounted devices and partitions.
+> **Note:** The program `df` only displays information about the mounted devices and partitions.

 ### Determination of the number and volume of the specified files and directories.

-The program "du" lets you know how much space take a particular file or directory.
+The program `du` lets you know how much space take a particular file or directory.
 It is useful for determining the largest files and directories as candidates for removal in the struggle for space.

 Example: